jyliu17/revivn-frontend/README.md

 1. First clone down this repositiory to your local desktop and open it with your code editor of choice (i.e. VS Code).

-2. When you are in this repository, if you need to update your node package, you can run "npm install -g npm@latest" , otherwise just run "npm install && npm start.
+2. When you are in this repository, if you need to update your node package, you can run "npm install -g npm@latest" , otherwise just run "npm install && npm start".

 3. Once it is up and running, you be able to access the server on http://localhost:4000 using your web browser.